ochekayjay/selar-transactional-analysis/README.md

 📌 Project Overview

  This project demonstrates the practical application of core data engineering tools and concepts by simulating a real-world, high-throughput data environment.
-The simulation generates data at a rate of 120 records per minute—equivalent to approximately 50 million records per year—using Apache Kafka as the data ingestion layer.
+The simulation generates data at a rate of 120 records per minute, equivalent to approximately 50 million records per year using Apache Kafka as the data ingestion layer.

 The data pipeline operates in two stages: